ManageEngine Logo

 Upgrading ServiceDesk Plus

-Step 2: Take a backup of the existing build for security reasons.
+Step 2: Back up the existing build (recommended).

-From command prompt, move to [ServiceDesk Plus-Home]\bin directory and execute backUpData.bat.
+Launch the command prompt, go to [ServiceDesk Plus-Home]\bin directory, and run backUpData.bat.
 This will start the backup.

 cmd>[ServiceDesk Plus Home]\bin